 In the MSP43-F2xx family the DCO is calibrated in factory and calibrated data for DCO frequencies 1, 8, 12 and 16 MHz are saved in the INFO-A segment at location 0x10F8 to 0x10FF.
 If from any reason the DCO constants are erased, but these data are used in the application software to tune the DCO to desired frequency, then application can not work at all due to unpredicted DCO frequency.
 The FlashPro430 allows to verify if the DCO constants are valid, this means if data are not 0x00 or 0xFF.
 If these data ale not blank and contains any data, then it can be assumed that the INFO-A segment contains correct DCO constants.
 When the "Check DCO constants" in the "DCO constants verification" group is selected, then software at the end of Autoprogram process is verified the DCO constants and create a warning or reporting failed Autoprogram process.
-When the JTAG or Spy-Bi-Wire communication is used, then it is possible to recalibrate the DCO constants, if the DCO constants are invalid.
-The "Apply DCO calibration....." should be selected in this case.
+The FlashPro430 can recalibrate the DCO constants, if the DCO constants are invalid.
+The "Apply DCO calibration...." should be selected in this case.
 The DCO calibration and DCO constant location are fixed regardless setup in the "DCO calibration" dialogue screen.